oddbird/oddleventy/content/blog/2025/fluid-type.md

 {% import "quotes.macros.njk" as quotes %}
 {% import 'embed.macros.njk' as embed %}

-{% callout 'note' %}

-Come join us live
-for a conversation
-about fluid type
-with the experts from Clearleft.
-[Winging It | March 20 @ 11am MT](https://www.youtube.com/live/py41Ys-iRvk)

-We also talked about some of these ideas in our [Winging It](/2025/01/24/winging-it-15/) live stream last month with Alan Stearns, co-chair of the CSS Working Group.
-Check that out for more discussion of typography and CSS units!
-{% endcallout %}

 The browser provides a default text size based on user preferences,